thomassuedbroecker/operator-helloworld/documentation/README.md

 In this workshop you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator, implemented with [Ansible](https://www.ansible.com/).

-Your first simple operator will do for you the deployment of a simple HelloWorld application and automates the creation of :
+Your first simple operator will do for you the automates of the creation of :

     * a deployment
     * a service